Challenge Apr-2026

 Agentic Medical Services Solutions

-This challenge aims to explore how LLMs orchestrate rule-based services.
+This challenge aims to explore how LLMs orchestrate rule-based decision services.
 Consider the following three loosely coupled medical services that should be used by an LLM to help a doctor determine a therapy for a patient with Acute Sinusitis.

 1. Determine Medication and Dosing